 - Cut into six squares and enjoy.

+Loosen the breakfast bake from the edges of the pan with a butter knife before slicing.
 This can be made the night before and chilled overnight before baking.

 Disclosure: I was compensated for creating this recipe but all opinions are my own.